 - To create an audit sheet, that has certain parameters which measures every interaction.
 This will be used then to give one to one feed back as well to every executive on his strengths and opportunites.
 We can help you with the audit sheet as we are into quality monitoring for call centres and trainings/consultations.

-With thanks to Pinaz.
+Thanks to Pinaz.

 Outbound call can be a really cost effective and powerful tool for retaining and growing the spend of your existing customers.